 #1: Dust and Bubbles Will Get Trapped in Prior Coats

-Every last bit of dust nibs and bubbles are removed from the poly before we call it a day.
-When applying polyurethane for the first time, bubbles are inevitable.
+Every last bit of dust nibs and bubbles must be removed from the poly before calling it a day.
+And when applying polyurethane for the first time, bubbles are inevitable.

 #2: Previous Polyurethane Coats Won’t Adhere Seamlessly